 GEICO: Best Overall

 GEICO is one of the most well-known insurance companies in the country.
-During our industry review, we awarded the company a total score of 9.5 out of 10.0.
-The insurer also earned a 9.5 in the industry reputation category.
-GEICO received a 9.0 in the cost, customer experience and coverage categories.
+During our industry review, we awarded the company a total score of 9.1 out of 10.0.
+The insurer also earned a 9.8 in the industry reputation category.
+GEICO received an 8.5 in coverage, 9.4 in cost, and 9.0 in customer experience.

 GEICO offers tons of discounts and has flexible coverage options to meet the needs of any driver.
 The company is an excellent choice if you have unique coverage requirements.

 USAA was rated as the best provider for military families.
 We awarded USAA an 9.6 out of 10.0 overall.
 The company earned solid scores in every category and has a great reputation among its customers.
 Unfortunately, USAA’s services are only available to members of the armed forces and their immediate family members.